splunk/public-o11y-docs/alerts-detectors-notifications/autodetect/autodetect-splunk-op-apm.rst

 #.
 Locate the Splunk Organization Metrics in the Built-in Dashboard Groups.
 #.
 Select the :guilabel:`APM Throttling` dashboard.
 #.
 Review the following charts:
     #.
-Span drop due to ingest limits - Compare the `ByToken` metric to the overall metric for more insight.
+Span drop due to ingest limits - Compare the data for each token for more insight.
     #.
-Profiling throttling - Compare the `ByToken` metric to the overall metric for more insight.
+Profiling throttling - Compare the data for each token for more insight.
     #.
 Spans dropped because blocked by token - Compare the data for each token for more insight.
 #.
 Use the filter, time window, and chart resolution as needed to better understand when your workload increased.